 Our 5-8 teachers use the student agenda for managing misbehavior.
 Students who violate classroom rules, after failure of Least Invasive Intervention to correct, will be asked to move to the back of the room, will be spoken to outside the classroom, and will then be sent to the Dean of Students (after all failed attempts to correct behavior), who will issue an appropriate consequence.
-Fifth 12th grade teachers have the authority to issue an automatic Behavior Notification and/or Detention if such offenses warrant such a consequence.
+Fifth through 12th grade teachers have the authority to issue an automatic Behavior Notification and/or Detention if such offenses warrant such a consequence.
 If a Behavior Notification is issued, an email will be sent home.
+Three behavior notifications will result in a detention.